WallStreetMojo

 Dim Sum Bonds

-What are Dim Sum Bonds?
+What Are Dim Sum Bonds?

-Dim Sum Bonds are fixed debt instruments denominated in Chinese renminbi rather than local currency and quite popular in hong kong.
+Dim Sum Bonds are fixed debt instruments denominated in Chinese renminbi rather than local currency and quite popular in Hong kong.
 These are quite attractive to investors interested in holding the debt issues denominated in yuan but are unable to do so due to increasing Chinese domestic debt regulation.
-These bonds can be sold by domestic as well as non-domestic entities, including corporations, financial institutions, and government.

-As the renminbi entered into global markets, demand has drastically increased from countries like Taiwan, London, Singapore, and Frankfurt who have also permitted issuances of renminbi bond.
+As the renminbi entered into global markets, demand has drastically increased from countries like Taiwan, London, Singapore, and Frankfurt who have also permitted issuances of renminbi bonds.
 However, Hong Kong is still considered to be the largest issuer for dim sum bonds.

-Some of the characteristics are as follows:
+Some of the characteristics China dim sum bonds are as follows:

 • Credit rating is often optional and market-driven for these bonds though the rating is an increasingly important factor on which investor decisions are based upon.
 The rating approach for this bond is generally similar to the other offshore bonds issued by Chinese corporates irrespective of currency.